US Education Department says Denver school's all-gender bathrooms violate Title IX

 The U.S. Education Department said Thursday that Denver Public Schools violated Title IX protections against sex-based discrimination in education by creating all-gender bathrooms and allowing students to use bathrooms corresponding with their gender identity.

-The finding followed an unprecedented probe of Denver’s East High School, marking a sharp departure from the department’s investigations under former President Joe Biden.
+The finding followed an unprecedented probe of Denver’s East High School that marked a sharp departure from the department’s investigations under former Democratic President Joe Biden.
+It's part of a push by President Donald Trump’s Republican administration against local and state policies that make allowances for transgender students.

 The school district later added a second all-gender restroom on the same floor which it said was meant to address concerns of unfairness.
 At the time it said that students would also continue to have access to gender-specific restrooms and single-stall, all-gender bathrooms.